Psychological drama: Animated films

-A Silent Voice, Anomalisa, Belle, It's Such a Beautiful Day, Inside Out (and its sequel), The Missing, Puss in Boots: The Last Wish, and When Marnie Was There' are among the examples of animated films used in the subgenre, usually having the characters' portrayal dealt with several themes such as anxiety attacks, fear of abandonment or death, and society.
+A Silent Voice, Akira, Anomalisa, Belle, Birdboy: The Forgotten Children, Forgotten Island, Goat, It's Such a Beautiful Day, Inside Out (and its sequel), Jim Queen, KPop Demon Hunters, The Lego Movie 2: The Second Part, The Missing, Ne Zha (and its sequel), Only Yesterday, Orion and the Dark, Paprika, Perfect Blue, Persepolis, Puss in Boots: The Last Wish, Ruby Gillman, Teenage Kraken, Spider-Man: Across the Spider-Verse, Steven Universe: The Movie, Toy Story 5, Turning Red, Waltz With Bashir and When Marnie Was There' are among the examples of animated films in the subgenre, usually having the characters' portrayals deal with several themes such as anxiety attacks, fear of abandonment or death, and society.

-Adam Elliot is the most notable example of animated psychological drama films, confronted with bitterness and human conditions.
-His films included Harvie Krumpet (2003), Mary and Max (2009), and Memoir of a Snail (2024).
+Adam Elliot is a notable animated psychological drama film maker.
+His films include Harvie Krumpet (2003), Mary and Max (2009), and Memoir of a Snail (2024).